calebmadrigal/my-resume/resume_caleb_madrigal.md

 ##### Client: Wisconsin Lawyers Mutual Insurance Company, 2013-2014

 * *Technologies:* Node.js, Express.js, AngularJS, MongoDB, Java, SOAP, Oracle
-* I'm leading a small team to create a web portal for a legacy enterprise Java policy administration system.
+* I lead a small team to create a web portal for a legacy enterprise Java policy administration system.

 ##### Client: Hewins Financial, 2013-2014

 * *Technologies:* Java EE, Google Web Toolkit, MySQL, Linux, Python
+* Created a web app which enables financial advisors to rapidly model their clients' financial outlook and walk them through various scenarios.
 * Made an offline version by wrapping the server software in a VM, and wrote a protection layer around it with Python.

 ##### Client: MyHealthDirect, 2012-2013